 - 4 spring onions, finely sliced

-- In a large bowl, mix together the ingredients for the marinade
+In a large bowl, mix together all the ingredients for the sauce

 - Pat tofu dry with a paper towel

-- Place tofu in the bowl and crush it into very small pieces using a fork or your hands
+Place tofu in the same bowl and crush it into very small pieces using a fork or your hands

 - Make sure that every piece of tofu is covered in equal amounts of sauce – leave in fridge for a few hours